|Acoustics of the clarinet

 Notes are the written pitch.

 This is the lowest note on this clarinet.
-All tone holes are closed, so the clarinet most closely resembles a cylindrical, closed pipe (For a detailed explanation see The clarinet as a closed pipe).
+All tone holes are closed, so the clarinet approximately resembles a cylindrical, closed pipe.
+(Only approximately: the lower joint of a clarinet is far from cylindrical.
+For a detailed explanation see The clarinet as a closed pipe.)
 As a result, the regular series of maxima (and minima) in Z(f) extends to high frequencies.
 The maxima (and minima) become weaker at high frequencies for several reasons: first, the loss of energy where the moving air is close to the walls is more important at high frequency.
 Second, the bell radiates high frequencies better than low, so there is less reflection of high frequencies and so weaker resonances.
 Third, the effect of the springiness of the reed is to reduce the impedance peaks at high frequencies (this is because the compliance of the reed is in parallel with the bore).
-This explains why softer reeds don't play the high notes as well.
+This is one of the reasons why softer reeds don't play the high notes as well.
 The first several maxima can be played.
 See also flutes and clarinets for a discussion of details of the impedance curve of a cylindrical tube.

 To understand how the bell and the mouthpiece contribute to the shape of this curve, see frequency response and acoustic impedance of clarinets.